-Kiefer and colleagues ((Kiefer et al., 2023)2023) tested participants in a semantic priming experiment, in which they had to assess the prime’s visibility via a perceptual awareness scale (PAS) on a trial-by-trial basis or in a separate session.
-This study found that semantic priming effects vanished in the trial-by-trial PAS condition.(Biafora & Schmidt, 2022)(Avneon & Lamy, 2018; Biafora & Schmidt, 2022)(Kiefer et al., 2023)(Kiefer et al., 2023) (Kiefer et al., 2023)Similarly, Fischer and colleagues (2011) observed a reduction of semantic priming to a non-significant level in the presence of a dual-tasking context.
+Kiefer and colleagues (Kiefer et al., 2023) tested participants in a semantic priming experiment, in which they had to assess the prime’s visibility via a perceptual awareness scale (PAS) on a trial-by-trial basis or in a separate session.
+This study found that semantic priming effects vanished in the trial-by-trial PAS condition.
+Similarly, Fischer and colleagues (2011) observed a reduction of semantic priming to a non-significant level in the presence of a dual-tasking context.
+Interestingly, current research suggests that trial-wise prime visibility ratings lead to a decrease in semantic priming, as observed in the studies mentioned above, but to an increase in response priming (e.g., Biafora & Schmidt, 2022).
+Kiefer and colleagues (Kiefer et al., 2023) describe mechanisms altering prime-related processes, that offer an explanation.
+The trial-by-trial awareness rating may lead to (1) an emphasis of an attentional focus to perceptual features of the prime, to (2) a reduction of attentional capacity or an addition of attentional demands as compared to a single-task situation, and to (3) response-related interference due to an increase of non-decisional process components like response-related processes.
+While the first mechanism would enhance response priming, the latter two would reduce it, and therefore, depending on the net contribution of these mechanisms, trial-wise visibility ratings can either lead to enhanced or reduced response priming as compared to a single-task situation (Kiefer et al., 2023).

 In our study, we are therefore interested in further exploring the influence of the dual-tasking structure of report-based paradigms on the masked priming effect.
 The unconscious priming experiment acquires the characteristics of a dual-task situation by presenting both tasks in the same trial.
 Lamy et al. (2019) argue for doing so, as it ascertains that “the measures of conscious perception and of prime processing are collected under the same stimulus, attention, and motivational conditions” (p.123).
 Otherwise, the problem of task comparability may arise.
-One could also argue that, while no-report paradigms avoid this violation of pure insertion, only products of cognitive functions (i.e. verbal report, key press) allow for consciousness to be studied empirically (Cohen & Dennett, 2011), and that no-report paradigms may be considered as problematic, since subjects may be engaging in post-perceptual cognitive processing even in the absence of reports (Block, 2019).
+One could also argue that, while no-report paradigms avoid this violation of pure insertion, only products of cognitive functions (i.e., verbal report, key press) allow for consciousness to be studied empirically (Cohen & Dennett, 2011), and that no-report paradigms may be considered as problematic, since participants may be engaging in post-perceptual cognitive processing even in the absence of reports (Block, 2019).

-Our study is conceptually close to that of Biafora and Schmidt, as they employed metacontrast masking and a prime-related second task, and we therefore expect priming effects to be likewise larger in the dual-task as compared to the single-task situation.

-In the following paragraphs, we will describe our choice of the metacontrast-masked response priming paradigm for the purpose of exploring dual-tasking in the study of unconscious processing, the rationale behind our experimental manipulations of response modality and response complexity, as well as the concurrent recording of event-related potentials (ERPs).
+In the following paragraphs, we will describe our choice of the metacontrast-masked response-priming paradigm for the purpose of exploring dual tasking in the study of unconscious processing, the rationale behind our experimental manipulations of response modality and response complexity, as well as the concurrent recording of event-related potentials (ERPs).

-Metacontrast-masked response priming and Dual-tasking
+Masked priming and Dual-tasking